wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Description ==

-Why use IntelliWidget instead of other Featured Post plugins?
+Why use IntelliWidget as your Featured Post plugin?

 * Quick Setup
 * No new sidebars necessary--uses the sidebars you already have
 * Displays custom page settings if they exist, main widget if they don't
+* Supports Custom Post Types
+* Doubles as a Text Widget--customizable to any page
-* Use as many variations on a single page as you wish
+* Use as many different instances on a single page as you wish
 * Saves time and leaves a small footprint
 * One lightweight CSS script and no additional JavaScript
-* One widget - hundreds of uses
 * Create your own templates or use ours
 * Set up one page and reuse on other pages
 * No new database tables